-Elective Code: H Designed for those students who wish to obtain credit in a selected topic in French.
+Designed for those students who wish to obtain credit in a selected topic in French.
 Students should have a high academic standing in French language.

-HIS\ E299 Independent Study in History 1-3 с.н.
+HIS E299 Independent Study in History

 Individual study of a special area, topic, theme or problem in History by agreement with the instructor.